-Further information on the work of the Nomination Committee can be found on page 62 of our 2019 Annual Report and Accounts
+Further information on the work of the Nomination Committee can be found on page 79 to 81 of our 2020 Annual Report and Accounts

 The Chairman evaluates the performance of the Board through a blend of questionnaires and one-to-one meetings with each Director.
 This process offers Directors an opportunity to discuss their contribution in terms of their skills and experience as well as identifying improvements or development to enhance the capabilities of the Board as a whole.